 If your doctor prescribes a drug for you but your insurer doesn’t cover the drug, you may be able to appeal for an exception to get the drug covered.
 To do so, contact your insurer.
 If you want help with your appeal, contact your state’s consumer assistance program or insurance department.

-If you experience any form of discrimination, you should file a complaint with the Office for Civil Rights and let us know at firstname.lastname@example.org.
+If you experience any form of discrimination, you should contact a legal organization at http://bit.ly/2hHkLxi and let us know at email@example.com.
 It can be frustrating to file a complaint, but this is especially important given the lack of clarity about what must be covered.
 The more complaints, the more likely we are to get more guidance in the future.